-Course Format: This is a seminar course where participants read and discuss papers and talk about the latest research.
-The plan is to meet once per week to discuss papers, and relevant background.
-Initially the instructor will lead the paper discussions but by mid-semester course enrollees will also discussions.
-The format will be conversational and as informal as possible to encourage participation and lots of questions during class.
-Topics will be illustrated with Specific examples drawn from the literature.
+Course Format: This is a seminar course.
+After a few introductory lectures, participants will read and discuss research papers and textbook chapters.
+This semester it will be offered hybrid, with some sessions online and some sessions in person (but participants can still zoom in on those days).
+The plan is to meet once per week to discuss relevant background and once per week to discuss one or two papers.
+Initially the instructor will lead the discussions but by mid-semester course enrollees will also lead discussions.
+The format will be conversational and as informal as possible to encourage participation and lots of questions/discussion during class.